 The IAF is a contestable fund that has been established to assist in covering infrastructure projects that unlock housing development in the short to medium-term and enable a meaningful contribution to housing outcomes in areas of need.
 It aims to increase the pace and scale of housing delivery by helping to fund critical infrastructure needed for developments.

-By increasing the supply of build ready land, the IAF will help to increase the number of homes that can be built, particularly in locations of high housing demand and with good access to public transport, jobs, education, and amenities.
+By increasing the supply of build-ready land, the IAF will help to increase the number of homes that can be built, particularly in locations of high housing demand and with good access to public transport, jobs, education, and amenities.

 In June 2021, Central Government announced that at least $1 billion of the $3.8 billion HAF was accessible through IAF applications.
-Criteria to access this fund has been released, and expressions of interest are now being sought.
+Criteria to access this fund have been released, and expressions of interest are now being sought.